sandilyabaruah3023/Object-Detection-IITG-Project-/README.md

 # Object-Detection-IITG-Project-
-This is a project question given by IIT Guwahati for my 7th Sem Summer Internship The question was:
+This is a project question given by IIT Guwahati for my 7th Sem Summer Internship.
+The question was:

 Object Detection: Develop a Python-based program that takes input as image